What Are Ingrown Toenails?

 If you’ve ever experienced the pain and discomfort at the tip of your shoe while you walk or run, chances are you have an ingrown toenail.
-The condition of Ingrown toenails is caused when a toenail grows sideways into the bed of the nail, causing pain and swelling.
+The condition of ingrown toenails is caused when a toenail grows sideways into the bed of the nail, causing pain and swelling.
 The nail can sometimes exacerbate and become infected, creating serious drainage.
+Ingrown toenails result when the corner of a nail grows into the soft flesh that surrounds it.
+While ingrown toenails may cause minimal pain at first, they can spread and worsen very quickly.

 There are many risk factors that can predispose a person to this common condition.
 Cutting your nails too short, participating in sports, diabetes, being overweight, or having a fungal infection of the toe can all cause an ingrown toenail.
 The condition can often be related to genetics, as many people are genetically predisposed to ingrown nails.
 More often than not, the problem can arise from wearing ill-fitting shoes or from shoes that keep the feet slightly damp.